15 fangtastic Halloween toys and gifts every kid will love

 Updated on

-It won't be long until Halloween - when all the little ghosties and witches come out to play.
-Think dressing your little ones up in Halloween costumes, taking them out trick-or-treating to get buckets full of sweets, snuggling up for child-friendly scary stories, and watching them play with the best Halloween toys.
+It won't be long until Halloween when all the little ghosties and witches come out to play.
+Think about dressing your little ones up in Halloween costumes, taking them trick-or-treating to get buckets full of sweets, snuggling up for child-friendly scary stories, and watching them play with the best Halloween toys.

-We've put together a fangtastic guide of all the best Halloween toys and gifts.
+We've put together a hauntingly good guide of all the best Halloween toys and gifts.
 From cuddly toys to books and games, all have just a hint of spookiness about them, so they're themed for the season without being too scary.
 Of course, some of these toys are scarier than others, but we'll leave it up to you to judge which ones might be too much for your little one.

 Best Halloween squishy toys